CHAPTER 184c

 History: P.A.
 14-39 effective May 28, 2014; P.A.
 14-41 amended Subsec. (a)(1)(A) by adding provision re children enrolled in a preschool program under Connecticut Smart Start competitive grant program, effective May 28, 2014; P.A.
 15-134 amended Subsec. (a)(4) by deleting “if any”, effective July 1, 2015; P.A.
 15-143 made a technical change in Subsec. (a)(1)(B), effective June 30, 2015; pursuant to P.A.
 15-227, “child day care center” was changed editorially by the Revisors to “child care center” in Subsec. (b), effective July 1, 2015.

 Sec.
 10-502.
 (Formerly Sec.
 10-16bb).
-Collaboration with local and regional early childhood councils.
-The Office of Early Childhood shall collaborate with and may, within available appropriations, provide funding to local and regional early childhood councils for the implementation of early care and education and child development programs at the local level.
-Such early childhood councils shall: (1) Develop and implement a comprehensive plan for an early childhood system for the community served by such early childhood council, (2) develop policy and program planning, (3) encourage community participation by emphasizing substantial parental involvement, (4) collect, analyze and evaluate data with a focus on program and service outcomes, (5) allocate resources, and (6) perform any other functions that will assist in the provision of early childhood programs and services.
-Such early childhood councils may enter into memoranda of agreement with the local or regional school readiness council, described in section 10-16r, of the town or region served by such early childhood council to perform the duties and functions of a school readiness council, in accordance with the provisions of section 10-16r, or if no such local or regional school readiness council exists for the town or region of such early childhood council, perform the duties and functions of a school readiness council, in accordance with the provisions of section 10-16r.
+Collaboration with local early childhood collaboratives.
+The Office of Early Childhood shall collaborate with and may, within available appropriations, provide funding to local early childhood collaboratives for the implementation of early care and education and child development programs at the local level.
+Such local early childhood collaboratives shall: (1) Develop and implement a comprehensive plan for an early childhood system for the community served by such local early childhood collaborative, (2) develop policy and program planning, (3) encourage community participation by emphasizing substantial parental involvement, (4) collect, analyze and evaluate data with a focus on program and service outcomes, (5) allocate resources, and (6) perform any other functions that will assist in the provision of early childhood programs and services.
+Such local early childhood collaboratives may enter into memoranda of agreement with the local or regional school readiness council, described in section 10-16r, of the town or region served by such local early childhood collaborative to perform the duties and functions of a school readiness council, in accordance with the provisions of section 10-16r, or if no such local or regional school readiness council exists for the town or region of such local early childhood collaborative, perform the duties and functions of a school readiness council, in accordance with the provisions of section 10-16r.

 History: P.A.
 11-181 effective July 1, 2011; P.A.
 12-116 amended Subsec. (b)(10) by replacing “create, implement and maintain a” with “incorporate the” and adding “developed by the Department of Education”, effective July 1, 2012; P.A.
 14-39 deleted former Subsecs. (a), (b) and (d) re coordinated system of early care and education and child development, system functions and memoranda of agreement with and acceptance of donations from nonprofit and philanthropic organizations, deleted Subsec. (c) designator, replaced “The coordinated system of early care and education and child development” with “The Office of Early Childhood”, replaced “to implement the coordinated system of” with “in the implementation of”, added “programs” re child development and made a technical change, effective May 28, 2014; Sec.
 10-16bb transferred to Sec.
 10-502 in 2015; P.A.
-15-134 added “and may, within available appropriations, provide funding to” and made a technical change, effective July 1, 2015.
+15-134 added “and may, within available appropriations, provide funding to” and made a technical change, effective July 1, 2015; P.A.
+23-150 replaced “local and regional early childhood councils” with “local early childhood collaboratives” and made conforming changes, effective July 1, 2023.

 Sec.
 10-503.
 Early childhood accountability plan.
 Report cards.
 Report. (a) Not later than December 31, 2015, the Office of Early Childhood shall develop, in consultation with the Early Childhood Cabinet, established pursuant to section 10-16z, an early childhood accountability plan.
 Such plan shall (1) identify and define appropriate population indicators and program and system performance measures of the health, safety and readiness of children to enter kindergarten, and early school success of children, and shall identify any new or improved data required for such purposes; and (2) include aggregate information on the characteristics of children and programs tracked by the early childhood information system, developed pursuant to section 10-501, including, but not limited to, family income, whether the families of such children receive assistance through temporary assistance for needy families, pursuant to section 17b-112, or a similar program, and the communities in which such children reside using a performance measurement accountability framework.